Dark Light

 Television

-Recordings in all common formats (4K/Ultra HD, HD and SD), with several UHD cameras.
+Recordings in all standard formats (4K/Ultra HD, HD and SD), with several UHD cameras.
 Digital editing and colour correction in Final Cut Pro and DaVinci Resolve on a 27″ iMac Retina 5K and a 27″ Cinema Display.
-Transmission via (EBU) satellite feed points in central Paris, in the rest of France, on-location via SNGs or by FTP via fibre optic (upload speed 238 Mbps).
+Transmission via (EBU) satellite feed points in central Paris, in the rest of France, on-location via SNGs or FTP via fibre optic (upload speed 238 Mbps).
 Live video connections in HD broadcast quality (12Mb/s) over IP via wifi/4G/5G, or on location with LiveU, MimoLive or Dejero.

 Journalistic Disclaimer